VoronDesign/VoronUsers/printer_mods/hijax_pl/din_rail_mount/README.md

 ### Overview

-This is a mount for DIN RAIL in legacy v2.2 way
+This is a mount for DIN RAIL in legacy v2.2 way.
+Angled version can be used to attach DIN rail to the back of Voron.

 ### Print parameters